 We take pride in open lines of communication with our owners and customers.
-Here is what you had to say for the month of February!
+Here is what you had to say for the month of May!

 What does your farm name mean to you?
 How did you choose this name?

 2015 is not quite half-full, as it were, and yet it has already been an eventful year for Common Ground.
 This month, I have three brief updates from your Board.